- Economic Development & Planning

 Zoning Appeals and Zoning Interpretations

-Any individual affected by a decision of the Zoning Administrator may appeal that decisions for consideration by the Planning and Zoning Commission.
+Any individual affected by a decision of the Zoning Administrator may appeal those decisions for consideration by the Planning and Zoning Commission.
 The process for consideration of a Zoning Appeal is contained in Article VIII-3.F.
 (Zoning Appeal) of the UDO.
 An applicant involved in an existing development project may request a Zoning Interpretation from the Zoning Administrator to formally clarify or explain the standard in the UDO.
 This process is described in Article VIII-3.G.
 (Zoning Interpretation).

 Planned Unit Developments

 A planned unit development is a unique type of Special Use Permit that allows greater flexibility in the application of the standards contained in the Unified Development Ordinance.
 This process is used when a significant development proposal includes amenities not typically required in conventional developments.
-Some of the unique standards requested by a developer may provide for a variety of housing types or land uses, greater residential densities, appropriate common open space, and alternative setbacks between buildings.
+Some of the unique standards requested by a developer may provide for various housing types or land uses greater residential densities, appropriate common open space, and alternative setbacks between buildings.
 In addition, the UDO recognizes that due to the uniqueness of each plan, it may be necessary to modify or waive specifications for public improvements, such as utilities, streets, and/or sidewalks.
 The Special Use Permit application for a Planned Unit Development may be submitted concurrent with a Preliminary Plat of subdivision, and both must be considered by the Planning and Zoning Commission and approved by the Board of Trustees.
 A detailed description of the standards and process for approval of a Planned Unit Development is found in Article VIII-4 (Planned Unit Developments).

 The Unified Development Ordinance provides Park Forest businesses with a wide variety of sign types from which to choose.
 With some minor exceptions, a sign permit is required prior to the erection, construction, alteration, or relocation of any sign.
 The process for obtaining a Sign Permit is laid out in Article VIII-3.H.
 (Sign Permit) of the UDO.
 Article VII (Signs) describes in detail the design standards for each type of sign and the requirements for construction.

-Whenever land is to be subdivided into two or more parcels with the intent of transferring ownership or developing the land, it is necessary to create a plat of subdivision.
+Whenever land is subdivided into two or more parcels with the intent of transferring ownership or developing the land, it is necessary to create a plat of subdivision.
 If the property is currently served by public water and sewer services, then a Minor Subdivision may be possible.
 Minor Subdivisions can be reviewed and approved by the Zoning Administrator.
 If the property is not currently served by public water and sewer services, then a Major Subdivision must be submitted.
 The Major Subdivision process requires both a preliminary plat and a final plat.
 These applications are considered by the Planning and Zoning Commission and approved by the Board of Trustees.
 Property owners are required to meet with Village staff early in the process with a sketch plan for the proposed Minor or Major Subdivision to obtain feedback about the proposed subdivision design and the process for consideration of a subdivision plat.
 Article IX (Subdivisions) of the Unified Development Ordinance describes the process for review and approval of Subdivisions.
-Article X (Subdivision Development Standards) describes the standards for design and layout of blocks, streets, and lots, street standards, requirements for public improvements, and school and park site dedication obligations.
+Article X (Subdivision Development Standards) describes the standards for the design and layout of blocks, streets, and lots, street standards, requirements for public improvements, and school and park site dedication obligations.

 Properties that are not within the municipal boundaries of the Village of Park Forest, but are contiguous to the Village’s corporate limits, must be annexed to Park Forest as part of the development process.
 This process requires the approval of an annexation agreement that is considered by the Planning and Zoning Commission and approved by the Board of Trustees.
-Contact the Department of Economic Development and Planning to begin the discussion of this process.
+Contact the Department of Economic Development and Planning to begin discussing this process.